Guide to Work, Study, Travel and Living Abroad

 The Construction Trajectory

-Though the foundation stone was laid on March 19th, 1882, the origins of the church date all the way back to 1866.
-That year, Josep Maria Bocabella i Verdaguer founded the Spiritual Association of the Devotees of St Joseph, which promoted the construction of an expiatory church in honor of the Holy Family.
-One year before beginning the actual construction, this Association purchased a plot of land with a 12,800 m² surface area.
-The Carrer de Marina, Carrer de Provença, Carrer de Sardenya and Carrer de Mallorca were to become the future of the site.
+Construction of the foundation began on March 19th, 1882, but the origins of the church date back to 1866.
+That year, Josep Maria Bocabellai Verdaguer founded the Spiritual Association of the Devotees of St Joseph, which promoted the construction of an expiatory church in honor of the Holy Family.
+One year before beginning the construction, this Association purchased a plot of land with a 12,800 m² surface area.
+The Carrer de Marina, Carrer de Provença, Carrer de Sardenya, and Carrer de Mallorca were to become the site's future.

-Francisco de Paula del Villar y Lozano began with building the crypt beneath the apse following a neo-Gothic design.
-But soon after, the architect resigned (due to disagreements with the promoters) and this is when Antoni Gaudí became involved.
+Francisco de Paula del Villar y Lozano began by building the crypt beneath the apse following a neo-Gothic design.
+But soon after, the architect resigned (due to disagreements with the promoters), and this was when Antoni Gaudí became involved.
+Gaudí and La Sagrada Família

 Gaudí and La Sagrada Família

-Shortly after taking over as architect, Gaudí finished the crypt and then started working on the apse and the cloister.
-After 1889 he was giving a large anonymous donation and then came up with the idea of a new, bigger work, discarding the neo-Gothic project of his architectural predecessor.
-Instead, he proposed a more monumental and innovatory construction including a Latin cross ground plan and high towers.
+Shortly after taking over as architect, Gaudí finished the crypt and started working on the apse and the cloister.
+After 1889, he was given a large anonymous donation.
+Then, he came up with a new, more extensive work, discarding the neo-Gothic project of his architectural predecessor.
+Instead, he proposed a more monumental and innovative construction, including a Latin cross-ground plan and high towers.
 It was a project with important symbolism, both architecturally and sculpturally.
-The ultimate aim was for it to be a “catechistic explanation of the teachings of the Gospels and the Church.”
+The ultimate aim was to be a "catechistic explanation of the teachings of the Gospels and the Church."

 Nave of La Sagrada Familia.